Theory of

 As follows

-CODE WORDS: April, bitter, breaking, conceited, day-to-day, decisions, disappointed, discursive, exception, got, I'm, Kennedy, kidding, lists, literal-minded, masturbation, Narnia, negative, net, off, oil, people's, pleasure, refreshing, relive, [speak], [stealing], suck-up, tall, toast, trap, up, wasted, whassup, whoever, youth
+CODE WORDS: April, attached, bitter, breaking, breaking up, conceited, day-to-day, decisions, defamation, disappointed, discursive, embittered, exception, girl's, goddam, got, grain, I'm, immune, Kennedy, kidding, lists, literal-minded, masturbation, Narnia, net, off, oil, people's, personality, pleasure, points, potheads, refreshing, relive, sissy, soggy, [speak], [stealing], suck-up, tall, text, toast, trap, up, whassup, whoever, youth

 XXIX